Will CBD oil Get me high?

 CBD vs. THC

-At GreenIVe, we are often asked questions like, "If I take CBD, will I get high?", in answering this question above, it's important to understand the difference between CBD and THC.
+At GreenIVe, we are often asked questions like, "If I take CBD, will I get high?" in answering this question above, it's important to understand the difference between CBD and THC.

-In contrast, CBD is non-psychoactive and does not produce the same euphoric sensation, but it does have calming and relaxing benefits like THC.
-It is worth noting that some CBD products, like Full Spectrum CBD, may contain small amounts of THC, but these amounts are generally very low and not enough to produce a psychoactive effect.
-The legal limit for THC in CBD products is 0.3% or less, which is not enough to cause a high.
+In contrast, Cannabidiol (CBD) works as a non-psychoactive and does not produce the same euphoric sensation, but it does have calming and relaxing potential health benefits like THC.
+Worth noting that some cannabis products, like Full Spectrum CBD, may contain small amounts of THC.

-CBD, on the other hand, does not bind to these receptors in the same way and does not produce the same effects.
+Conversely, CBD does not bind to these receptors in the same way and does not produce the same effects.
 Instead, CBD stimulates the receptors and encourages the body to produce its own endocannabinoids.

-The second type, which is almost as popular as Full Spectrum CBD, is Broad Spectrum CBD.
+The second type, which is almost as popular as full-spectrum CBD, is broad-spectrum CBD.
 Broad Spectrum CBD usually has the same cannabinoids as Full Spectrum CBD minus the THC.
 If you are looking for a more efficient CBD product without THC, it's the CBD type for you.

 You can find CBD in a variety of different products.
 Some deliver faster results, and others a more gradual delivery.
 Let's cover why this is relevant to our question.

 Smoking or vaping CBD vape oils may lead to faster absorption into the bloodstream, potentially intensifying the effects felt of calm and relaxation.
-This can be mistaken for being "high", but it is more likely a stronger, relaxed feeling.
+This can be mistaken for being "high," but it is more likely a stronger, relaxed feeling.

-However, most CBD oil is consumed orally through capsules, tinctures, or edibles, and the effects are generally milder, but CBD taken in a high enough dose may produce the same strong calm and relaxed feeling.
+However, most CBD oil is consumed orally through capsules, tinctures, or edibles, and the effects are generally milder, but CBD taken in a high enough dose may produce the same strong, calm, and relaxed feeling.

 One of the types of CBD products out there is Full Spectrum CBD.
 These products contain up to 0.3% THC.
 Such a small amount of THC is not supposed to cause "high" feelings.
 There have also been studies done that There are broad-spectrum products that have all the cannabinoids except for the THC if you are still worried about the THC.